+- the reference number of the tender operation;

+- the date of the tender operation;

+- the type of operation;

+- the maturity of the operation;

+- the total amount bid by Eurosystem counterparties;

+- the number of bidders;

+- the currencies involved (in the case of foreign exchange swaps);

+- the total amount allotted;

-- the reference number of the tender operation; - the date of the tender operation; - 9 Swap point quotations are listed in increasing order taking into account the sign of the quotation, which depends on the sign of the interest rate differential between the foreign currency and the euro.
+- 9 Swap point quotations are listed in increasing order, taking into account the sign of the quotation, which depends on the sign of the interest rate differential between the foreign currency and the euro.
 If, for the maturity of the swap, the foreign currency interest rate is higher than the corresponding interest rate for the euro, the swap point quotation is positive (i.e. the euro is quoted at a premium to the foreign currency).
 Conversely, if the foreign currency interest rate is lower than the corresponding interest rate for the euro, the swap point quotation is negative (i.e. the euro is quoted at a discount to the foreign currency).